telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/test-settings.md

 ### Time

-Specify the _Ramp Up_ time and the total load test duration.
-The _Ramp Up_ time is the amount of time to gradually increase or decrease the total concurrent VUs using the values set for _Start Users_ and _End Users_.
+Specify the _Ramp Up/Down_ time and the total load test duration.
+The _Ramp Up/Down_ time is the amount of time to gradually increase or decrease the total concurrent VUs using the values set for _Start Users_ and _End Users_.

 ![Ramp Time][5]

-> The _Ramp Up_ time cannot exceed the total time to run the test and will not be applied for the test run, if the virtual users amount is constant.
+> The _Ramp Up/Down_ time cannot exceed the total time to run the test and will not be applied for the test run, if the virtual users amount is constant.

 ### Users Over Time Graph